Skip to main content

 How Does the HPG Axis Degrade with Sleep Loss?

 The HPG axis governs reproductive function and the production of primary sex hormones, including testosterone.
 The process begins in the hypothalamus, which releases Gonadotropin-Releasing Hormone (GnRH) in a pulsatile manner.
-This GnRH signal prompts the to secrete Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+This GnRH signal prompts the pituitary gland to secrete Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 For men, LH is the direct signal to the Leydig cells in the testes to produce testosterone.
 For women, LH and FSH orchestrate the menstrual cycle, ovulation, and the production of estrogen and progesterone.